 “The difference between the casual impression and the intensified image is about as great as that separating the average business letter from a poem,” said Harry Callahan in 1964.
 “If you choose your subject selectively — intuitively — the camera can write poetry.”
 LensCulture

 How far do you travel to photograph?
-Chances are many readers of this blog do or want to go to places to go to find “good” photographs.
-They may even hope that some of them will be great.
+Many readers of this blog travel to places to find “good” photographs.
+They even hope that some will be great.
 And, that magic place may be hundreds, if not thousands of miles away.
-If you go to see something like a lighthouse, a snowy owl, a flower or flowers, and the like, you will most likely see just that because your mind is tuned to seeing according to a plan.
+If you go to see something like a lighthouse, a snowy owl, a flower, you will most likely see just that, because your mind is tuned to seeing according to a plan.
 Now, I am not suggesting this is wrong, I am merely emphasizing the relationship between the plan and the seeing, thus the outcome.

 Don’t Search For Photographs

 I enjoy project-based photography, just like any other photographer.
 But I also, maybe even more so, enjoy going out with no expectation in my mind and simply respond to what I may see.
 I discover things as they greet me.
 I have done this on many occasions; my Great Salt Lake and Newport to Westport helicopter rides are two that you will find in my portfolios.

 Capturing something over which I have no control fascinates me.
 Quite a while ago, I photographed my computer screen where a screen saver was displaying random patterns, lines, colors.
 On experiments like this, once I click the shutter on a several-second exposure, I do not know where the line will appear, if any at all, what the next moment will bring.
 Clearly, this process results in low yield rates since I had to discard many frames.